-All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next following legislative day for the first reading and reference to committee.
+All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next following legislative day for the first reading.

 (b) All memorializing, celebration, commendation, and commemoration resolutions, except those which solely honor the memory of deceased persons or a North Carolina institution, or both, shall be excluded from introduction and consideration in the Senate.